 - Develop strategies to pre-empt problem behaviours and/or manage those which do occur

-The programme is provided free of charge and will run on Tuesday mornings.
-There will be eight group sessions and three individual home visits.
+The programme is provided free of charge and will run during term time.
+There will be 10 sessions in total, which will incorporate at least one home visit.

 Teen Life is our six-session programme for parents/carers of autistic young people aged 10 to 16 years.
 The aim of the Teen Life programme is to bring parents together to share information, experiences and ideas in a structured way.
 Teen Life emphasises the importance of autistic perspectives, with a variety of videos and quotes used throughout the sessions.

 Parents can choose to attend the programme with a supporting professional.
 Our programme empowers parents to understand more about autism.

 - self-esteem and spending time with other people

 - puberty and independence

 You will need to be a resident of BCP and your child will need to have a diagnosis of autism to attend any of the courses.

 For more information, please visit the NAS website: National Autistic Society – EarlyBird link

 Jackie Horne (Administration Co-ordinator) at Linwood Campus on 01202 525107 (ext 213) or email: email@example.com